Generation and characterization of customized perfect Laguerre-Gaussian beams with arbitrary profiles: Principles

-When a linear differential operator $\hat{\mathcal{A}}$ acts on an appropriate seed beam $U_{0}(r,z)$, a new beam $U(\mathbf{r},z)$ can be obtained with an arbitrary desired shape \cite{Martinez-Castellanos:15,Mendoza-Hernandez:21}.
+We first introduce the underlying principle.
+When a linear differential operator $\hat{\mathcal{A}}$ acts on an appropriate seed beam $U_{0}(r,z)$, a new customized beam $U(\mathbf{r},z)$ can be obtained with a complex transverse shape \cite{Martinez-Castellanos:15,Mendoza-Hernandez:21} or on-demand trajectory \cite{Yan:21,Cizmar:09}.
 Such a transformation process can be expressed as

 where $\mathbf{r}=(x,y)$ is the transverse coordinate.
 Using the Fourier transform $\mathcal{F}$ and inverse Fourier transform $\mathcal{F}^{-1}$, Eq. (\ref{Eq:1}) can be further written as